sgoudham/git-view/README.md

 > Me too!!!

-`git-view` alleviates that pain by allowing you to chuck away your mouse!
+`git-view` alleviates that pain by allowing you to chuck away your mouse and instead open it via the CLI!

 > **Note:** <br>
 > You should always use `git view -h` instead of `git view --help` as the manpage/html files are **NOT** included.